Skip to main content

 Tax calculations in OneStopReal are simplified for general financial modeling.
 Property taxes, transfer taxes, and related fiscal items are modeled as flat Operating Expense or Soft Cost line items with standard annual indexation.
 Users should adjust these items to account for jurisdiction-specific taxes such as VAT, transfer taxes, stamp duties, or reassessment rules applicable in their market.

-This document describes the methodology implemented in the OneStopReal platform as of March 2026.
+This document describes the methodology implemented in the OneStopReal platform as of April 2026.
 All calculations are performed deterministically based on user-provided inputs.
 The platform does not make investment recommendations.

 © 2026 OneStopReal.
 All rights reserved.